Almost sure convergence and second moments of geometric functionals of fractal percolation: Variance of the volume of

 where we have used the independence of the $V_d(F_n^j)$ for the second equality.
 By induction, this leads to

 where the first summand vanishes, since $F_0=[0,1]^2$ is deterministic, and the second summand simplifies to the expression stated in Theorem~\ref{thm:var-vol}. \end{proof}

 \begin{rem} For the variances of the other intrinsic volumes similar (but more involved) recursions can be formulated.
-The decomposition $F_n=\bigcup_j F_n^j$ is still useful but will lead to additional terms taking care of the intersection structure.
+The decomposition $F_n=\bigcup_j F_n^j$ is still useful but, due to the inclusion-exclusion formula, it will lead to additional terms taking care of the intersection structure.
 Moreover, the functionals $V_k(F_n^j)$ are not independent anymore and their covariances have to be taken into account.
 In the last section we work this out for the surface area $V_{d-1}(F_n)$. \end{rem}

 The following statement is a generalization of Theorem~\ref{thm:var-vol} to the volume of the intersection of several fractal percolations generated independently on the same basic cube $J$.
 It will be used in the computations for the surface area, where some of the intersection terms can be interpreted as lower dimensional volume. \begin{cor} Let $\ell\in\N$ and let $F^{\{1\}},\ldots, F^{\{\ell\}}$ be independent fractal percolations on $[0,1]^d$ with the same parameters $M\in\N_{\geq 2}$ and $p\in(0,1]$.
 Then, for each $n\in\N$,